jmarcotte227/ur_modbus_opcua/README.md

 While not required for the ThinkIQ connector, credentials can be generated using the "gen_cridential.py" script included in the repository.

+# Program Modification

+If the IP address of the robot changes, the python script will need to be updated accordingly.
+On line 29, the address of the UR10e can be set by changing the "UR10e_MODBUS_IP" variable to the IP address of the machine.

+In order to change the parameters being read from the robot, you can modify the dictionary titled "MODBUS_REGISTERS" starting on line 33.
+Additional attribute names, along with the relevant Modbus TCP/IP register can be added to the end of this dictionary.

+The wait period between measurements is approximately 0.5 seconds by default.
+This can be changed by changing the delay about in line 212 of the server script.

 # Known Errors
 1. North Service Fails to Start
    - Ensure that .NET dependencies in the connector documentation are properly installed.